 The analysis above is completely general, as any system can be rescaled to satisfy $0<l+g<1$ by redefining the time step interval $\Delta t$.
 However, either physically or numerically, we can also encounter situations in which at smallest possible $\Delta t$ both $l$ and $g$ can be quite large (as we would see in Sec.~\ref{numerics}).
 In such cases, the dynamics of the system can be understood more straightforwardly in the non-interacting limit.

 The analysis is non-trivial when $0<g+l<1$ because queuing of $\mathcal G$ agents will invariably occur at some, if not most, of the time steps.
-Heuristically speaking, queuing $\mathcal G$ agents interact with each other, as not every one of them will see a pickup rate of $l$.
+Heuristically speaking, queuing $\mathcal G$ agents interact with each other, as agents at the back of the queue will not see an effective pickup rate of $l$.
 Such interaction requires detailed analytic treatment as we presented in Sec.~\ref{snm}.

 Let us now look at a single $\mathcal G$ agent generated at the node.
 Assuming no further $\mathcal G$ agents are generated, the probability of this agent surviving for exactly $n$ time steps is given by $p_n=\left(1-l\right)^nl$.
 The average waiting time of this agent is thus given by